aaravnavani/cse15l-lab-reports/lab1.md

 * `cat`: `cat`
 ![Image](cat1.png)

 When this command was run, the working directory is `/home/lecture1/`.
+Because we passed in no arguments to `cat`, it reads from the terminal since it doesn't have any file to read.
+Thus, when you type something the `cat` command just outputs whatever you type.
+The output is not an error.

 ## **Share an example of using the command with a path to a directory as an argument.**